- 2 cups assorted rainbow fruit, see below

 - 1-2 cups coconut water

 - 1-2 tbsp honey (optional)

 Place the fruit into the popsicle molds in any order you want.

 Pour the coconut water into the molds, gently tapping the mold on the counter or gently squeezing the mold to get rid of any air bubbles.
-Insert the popsicle mold stick.
+Insert the popsicle stick into each mold.
 Place the popsicle molds into the freezer for at least 5 hours, but preferably overnight.

 Age: 9+ months and up (omit honey for any baby under 1 year).

-Yeild: this recipes makes roughy 20 ounces, which gave me 7 regular sized popsicles.
+Yield: this recipe makes roughly 20 ounces, which gave me 7 regular-sized popsicles.
 Depending on your popsicle molds, you may need to adjust the recipe amounts.